frankieali/open-legend-compendium/weapons/README.md

   "data": { {Object} - An object containing all the other datails for this entry
-    "Source": {string} - The source book where this entry originates from. e.g.: "Open Legend: Core Rules" "Category": {string: "Weapons"} - The category this entry falls into "type": {Array.<string>} - The type/classification of this weapon "description": {string} - A detailed description of this weapon "wealthLevel": {int} - The _Wealth_ score required to purchase this weapon "attributes": {Array.<string>} - Indicates which attributes, if any, the weapon can make use of "banes": {Array.<string>} - The banes this weapon grants access to "properties": {Array.<string>} - descriptors that make each weapon unique and translate into specific game mechanics "special": {Array.<Object>: [optional]} - List of special properties that an Extrodinary or Legendary piece of equipment may possess
+    "Source": {string} - The source book where this entry originates from. e.g.: "Open Legend: Core Rules" "Category": {string: "Weapons"} - The category this entry falls into "Type": {string} - The type/classification of this weapon "data-description": {string} - A detailed description of this weapon "Wealth Level": {int} - The _Wealth_ score required to purchase this weapon "Attributes": {string} - Indicates which attributes, if any, the weapon can make use of "Banes": {string} - The banes this weapon grants access to "Properties": {string} - descriptors that make each weapon unique and translate into specific game mechanics "Special": {string} - Special and/or unique properties of this item (without description) "data-special": {string } | Array.<Object>} - Special properties that an Extrodinary or Legendary piece of equipment may possess and it's description
-    "similar": {Array.<string>} - Items that have very similar stats but designed for a different time period, genre or environment.
+    "Similar": {string} - Items that have very similar stats but designed for a different time period, genre or environment.
 Re-skined versions
   }
 }
 ```